EpiDoc/Source/schema/README.txt

 	which is the version that will work with the online Roma tool (http://www.tei-c.org/Roma/), and tei-epidoc.xml, which currently does
-	not work with Roma because it contains only the <schemaSpec> and is designed to be xi:include'd to the full ODD (to include Guidelines etc.)
+	not work with Roma because it contains only the <schemaSpec> and is designed to be x-included to the full ODD (to include Guidelines etc.)

 License: